thomasloven/hass-plejd/README.md

   - An event entity will be triggered when they are activated (even if hidden in the Plejd app).

-- Thermostat TMR-01 support is currently experimental.
+- Thermostat TMR-01 seems to work.

 ## Unsupported devices

 - GWY-01 doesn't do anything.

-- EXT-01 doesn't do anything

 - RTR-01 Is not actually a device but an addition to other devices.